oroinc/platform/src/Oro/Bundle/PlatformBundle/README.md

 To solve this issue the Symfony provides an ability to mark the listeners as lazily loaded.
 For details see [Lazy loading for Event Listeners](https://symfony.com/doc/current/doctrine/event_listeners_subscribers.html#lazy-loading-for-event-listeners).
 But it is easy to forget about this, especially in a big project with a lot of listeners.
-This is the reason why in the OroPlatform all the listeners are marked as lazily loaded.
+This is the reason why in OroPlatform all the listeners are marked as lazily loaded.
 But if needed, you can remove the lazy loading for your listeners by adding `lazy: false` to `doctrine.event_listener` or `doctrine.orm.entity_listener` tags.
 E.g.:

 ```yaml